vladigleba/vladigleba.github.io/source/_posts/2014-06-26-database-backup-with-the-backup-and-whenever-gems.markdown

 As you can see, I'm first using the `--trigger` option to create a model called `db_backup`.
 Then I'm using the `--databases` option to specify that I'll be backing up a PostgreSQL database.
 Next, I use `--storages` to tell Backup how to perform the backup.
 By specifying `scp`, I'm saying that the backup file should be stored on a secondary VPS, and it should be transferred there via [SCP](https://en.wikipedia.org/wiki/Secure_copy).
 (Ideally, your secondary VPS should be in a location that's different from the VPS running your database.)
 I then specify that I want my backup to be compressed with gzip, and finally, I tell Backup to notify me via email if the backup succeeded or failed.

-When this command runs, it'll create a `~/Backup` directory with a `config.rb` and a `models/db_backup.rb` file (named after our trigger).
+When this command runs, it'll create a `~/Backup` directory containing two files: `config.rb` and `models/db_backup.rb` (named after our trigger).
 The latter will hold configurations specific to the model we just created, while the former is for common configuration across multiple models.
-Since we're only creating a single model, we'll only modify the `models/db_backup.rb` file, which will already have some configuration corresponding to the options we just specified.
+Since we're only creating a single model, we'll only modify the `models/db_backup.rb` file, which will already contain some configuration corresponding to the options we just specified.

 If you ran the command above, the file should look something like this: